Morgan Street Bridge at Night

-CMT provided planning, design and construction inspection services for a new intricate 503-foot tied-arch structure carrying Morgan Street over the Rock River south of the downtown area.
+CMT provided planning, design and construction inspection services for a new, intricate, 503-foot, tied-arch bridge carrying Morgan Street over the Rock River south of the downtown area.
 The $30 million structure includes two steel-plate, girder-supported spans, each approximately 116 feet in length.
-This landmark bridge that features many urban landscaping enhancements including period lighting, a bike path, and pedestrian overlooks, all of which will serve to enhance the sense of community in the area.
+This landmark bridge that features many urban landscaping enhancements including period lighting, a bike path and pedestrian overlooks will serve to enhance the sense of community in the area.

-CMT led a Value Engineering (VE) study that generated numerous cost-savings proposals resulting in total savings of six percent of the baseline construction cost of $21.8 million, equaling $1.63 million.
+CMT led a Value Engineering (VE) study that generated numerous cost-savings proposals resulting in total savings of approximately $1.63 million.
 A significant outcome of the VE Study was the decision to permanently relocate and consolidate the Illinois Railway line underneath the bridge with the Chicago Central & Pacific line that runs through downtown Rockford.
-CMT led the project which involved total reconstruction and geometric alternatives for the realignment of approximately 0.7 miles of track with improvements to the existing diamond crossing interchanges, removal of four highway/grade crossings and upgrading of five new at-grade crossings to High Speed Rail standards.
+CMT led the project which involved total reconstruction and geometric alternatives for the realignment of approximately 0.7 miles of track with improvements to the existing diamond crossing interchanges, removal of four highway/grade crossings and an upgrade to five, new, at-grade crossings to high speed rail standards.

 - Located within an environmentally sensitive area home to many industrial properties, CMT completed an extensive environmental site investigation report for the handling and mitigation of hazardous and special waste material within the project limits.
 As a result, the city has able to incorporate all environmental mitigation as part of the federal funding for the project.